The Beatles on The Ed Sullivan Show: Tributes

 CBS continues to use the Ed Sullivan Theater for TV productions.
 In February 2014, for the 50th anniversary of the Beatles' first appearance, Paul McCartney and Ringo Starr returned to the theater for a joint interview with David Letterman.
 On February 9, the 50th anniversary of the Beatles' first Ed Sullivan performance, CBS News hosted a roundtable discussion at the theater.
-Anthony Mason moderated the panel, which consisted of Pattie Boyd, Neil Innes, Mick Jones, Tad Kubler, John Oates, Andrew Loog Oldham, Nile Rodgers and Julie Taymor.
+Anthony Mason moderated the panel, which consisted of Pattie Boyd, Neil Innes, Mick Jones, Tad Kubler, John Oates, Peter Asher, Nile Rodgers and Julie Taymor.

+In the 1996 comedy-drama That Thing You Do!, when fictional 1960s band the Wonders appear on The Hollywood Television Showcase, one member is captioned "Careful, girls, he's engaged!"

-The music video of Outkast's 2003 hit single "Hey Ya!" mimicked the Beatles' Ed Sullivan Show appearance—though the setting is reversed, with OutKast playing the fictional American band The Love Below in front of a British audience.
+The music video of Outkast's 2003 hit single "Hey Ya!" mimicked the Beatles' Ed Sullivan Show appearance—though the setting is reversed, with OutKast playing the fictional American band the Love Below in front of a British audience.

-On May 15, 2019, Korean pop band BTS paid homage to the Beatles' first Ed Sullivan Show appearance by filming two black-and-white musical segments in Beatles-style suits for The Late Show With Stephen Colbert, with Colbert dressing up as Sullivan for the occasion.
+On May 15, 2019, Korean pop band BTS paid homage to the Beatles' first Ed Sullivan Show appearance by filming two black-and-white musical segments in Beatles-style suits for The Late Show with Stephen Colbert, with Colbert dressing up as Sullivan for the occasion.
 The Late Show is filmed in the Ed Sullivan Theater.

+On November 11, 2023, American indie rock band Boygenius performed their songs "Not Strong Enough" and "Satanist" on Saturday Night Live with a set built to look like the Ed Sullivan Show's.
+The band also dressed in suits and featured a Beatles-esque Ludwig drum kit with a kick drum mirroring the Beatles' own logo.

+The 2025 Marvel Cinematic Universe film The Fantastic Four: First Steps, which is set in a retro-futuristic 1960s inspired world, includes a shot of the titular superhero team in a setting with giant arrows that resembles the stage from the Beatles' first performance on The Ed Sullivan Show.